elwin013/docker-not-only-for-java-developers-examples/README.md

 # Docker (not only) for Java Developers

-Examples for presentation 'Docker (not only) for Java Developer'
+Examples for presentation 'Docker (not only) for Java Developer' ("Docker (nie tylko) dla Java developerów").

 ## Alpine figlet example